 By definition then, ET degree plans are designed to have experiential learning as the educational backbone.
 The reduction in mathematical and scientific requirements is compensated by a richness of laboratory courses that are almost in one-to-one proportion to lecture courses.
 Moreover, lecture courses emphasize the application of mathematics, science and engineering and we strive to prepare labs that are modern, project-based, inquisitive, and synchronized with the lectures.

 The department offers four Bachelor of Science (B.S.) degrees, and a Master of Science (M.S.) degree, and several minors associated with fields of study within the department.
 Three Bachelor of Science degrees have majors in Computer Engineering Technology, Electrical Power Engineering and Mechanical Engineering Technology.
 These degrees are accredited by the Technology Accreditation Commission (TAC) of the Accreditation Board for Engineering and Technology (ABET).
 The department launched a new B.S. in Biotechnology in fall 2007 that combines biological disciplines with engineering, information technology, and other technical disciplines.
-The Master of Science degree has concentrations in Mechanical Engineering Technology, Network Communications, and Systems Control Technology.
+The Master of Science degree has concentrations in Biotechnology, Mechanical Engineering Technology and Network Communications.
 The curricula of these majors are designed to give students a strong understanding of the principles of the fields of study and a one-of-a-kind experiential learning opportunity in modern laboratory facilities.